nerdswords/yet-another-cloudwatch-exporter/README.md

 }
 ```

 If running YACE inside an AWS EC2 instance, the exporter will automatically attempt to assume the associated IAM Role.
-If this is undesirable behavior turn off the use of the use of metadata endpoint by setting the environment variable `AWS_EC2_METADATA_DISABLED=true`.
+If this is undesirable behavior turn off the use the metadata endpoint by setting the environment variable `AWS_EC2_METADATA_DISABLED=true`.

 ## Configuration

 YACE has two configuration mechanisms, that work side by side.
-First, some global parameters can be configured through command line arguemnts.
+First, some global parameters can be configured through command line arguments.
 Second, the scraping configuration has to be provided through a YAML file.
 The configuration file path is passed to the exporter through the `--config.file` command line argument.

 ### Command Line Options